Code-Institute-Submissions/reginaldj123-helping.everyone.leaving.prison_SepResub/README.md

 - __cv page__
   -   the cv page has informtion ppl can use for there own and links to pages full of cv templates

 ![image](https://user-images.githubusercontent.com/80925381/131753801-84bdae1a-06e7-424f-a6e4-514717ba7227.png)

+ __employment page__
+  -   the employment page has informtion people can use to find organisations that help people wanting employment
+  -   on desktop buttons are side by side in one row on mobile phones they are in a column seated ontop of each other.